 If you are fostering a puppy that is under 5 months of age, do not allow the puppy to touch the ground in a public place.
 Puppies that are not fully vaccinated are extremely susceptible to contagious diseases that may be present in these areas.

-Approving the Adoption - When you are comfortable with the potential adopter of your animal, you will need to complete the SAPA! adoption paperwork at a SAPA facility or by emailing adopt@sanantoniopetsalive.org to complete a remote adoption.
-Both you and the potential adopter must meet with the adoption counselor or contact the adoption coordinator via email to complete the paperwork.
-Be sure to let the adopter know that the fee must be paid in cash or with a credit/debit card (credit/debit only when completing remote adoption).
+Approving the Adoption - When you are comfortable with the potential adopters of your animal, you will need to complete the SAPA! adoption paperwork at a SAPA facility or with approved SAPA! adoption an counselor.
+Both you and the potential adopter must meet with the adoption counselor to complete the paperwork.
+Be sure to bring all of the animal's paperwork and let the adopter know that the fee must be paid in cash or with a credit/debit card.